 How Edge Rules Are Ordered

 Edge Rules execute in the order defined by the OrderIndex.
-Rules are always processed from the smallest to the largest OrderIndex value:- A rule with
+Rules are always processed from the smallest to the largest OrderIndex value:

 Default Behavior: What Happens if No OrderIndex Is Set?